Most Common Facebook Ad Mistakes To Avoid - Lebesgue: AI CMO Skip to content

 In fact, after analyzing 37,259 Facebook ads, AdEspresso found that the ideal length for a headline is 5 words14 words for the main text, and 18 words for the description.

 If your primary text is longer than 280 characters, you’ll receive an alert that suggests shortening the ad copy.
-We wouldn’t say going above these 280 characters would result in fewer conversions, but it’s definitely worth testing it and let the performance decide.
+We wouldn’t say going above these 280 characters would result in fewer conversions, but it’s worth testing it and letting the performance decide.

 Facebook Ad Mistake 10: Not using emojis